strimzi/strimzi.github.io/_posts/2024-08-07-accessing-kafka-with-gateway-api.md

 #### Creating `TLSRoute`s

-Next, we will need to create four `TLSRoute`'s:
+Next, we will need to create four `TLSRoute`s:

 * A `bootstrap` one that points to the bootstrap service.
 * A `TLSRoute` for each broker that is deployed.